Skip to main content

 Deferment

 Parents can request a deferment when applying for a PLUS Loan.
 During the deferment period, borrowers do not have to make payments while the student is enrolled at least half-time and for six months after the student graduates, leaves school, or drops below half-time enrollment.
-Borrowers can also contact their loan servicer to ask for a deferment if they didn't request one during the application process.
+Borrowers can also contact their loan servicer to request a deferment if they didn't do so during the application process.

 During any period of deferment, interest will accrue on the loan.
 Borrowers can pay accrued interest or have it capitalized (added to the principal balance) when they begin making payments on the loan.